CMU-313/nodebb-fall-2025-matcha/UserGuide.md

 redis-cli -h 127.0.0.1 -p 6379 HGET "post:1" "anonymous” (queries the anonymous flag, should be 1 if true, 0 else) Check that in the list of topics (index), we see "A" as the profile picture rather than the first initial of the poster Check that when clicking into a topic (detailed), we see "A" as the profile picture rather than the first initial of the poster as well as "Anonymous" as the poster name rather than their actual name
+Check that the creator's profile picture and name should not be hyperlinked to their account if anonymous

 Link/description of where automated tests can be found:
 Backend: test/posts/anonymous.js